kyarik/relay/website/docs/guides/persisted-queries.md

 <OssOnly>

-To execute client requests that send persisted queries instead of query text, your server will need to be able to lookup the query text corresponding to each id.
+To execute client requests that send persisted queries instead of query text, your server will need to be able to lookup the query text corresponding to each ID.
 Typically this will involve saving the output of the `--persist-output <path>` JSON file to a database or some other storage mechanism, and retrieving the corresponding text for the ID specified by a client.

 For universal applications where the client and server code are in one project, this is not an issue since you can place the query map file in a common location accessible to both the client and the server.